 When we do get out and do an activity, we ALL feel so much better, myself included.
 I can see Ellis looking at EVERYTHING- smiling and laughing at all of the scenery, making connections from all of the new things.
 Miles practices socializing, sharing or lack thereof and learning to follow directions and sit still during the art classes.
 I can potentially have an adult conversation or help them learn something new.
 The benefits are sooo worth it!

 Most people that know me, know that I love to research.
 I’ve always planned vacations, researching the best things to do and places to stay.
 So I started to research what our options were so that we could make it part of our routine.
 For us, morning outings work best and we get out of the house at least 3 days of the week.
 The other two days I use that time to catch up with housework.
 (Or we make orange slime so I can avoid cleaning!
 Lol) During the summer we made a super fun bucket list to take advantage of all the events and pool time we can manage!

-This list is geared towards toddlers, because my 7 month baby Ellis will be happy anywhere!
+This list is geared towards toddlers for my two year old Miles, because my 7 month baby Ellis will be happy anywhere!
 He enjoys the music activities best though.
 The majority of the activities on this list we have done and enjoyed with a toddler and a baby, except for the swimming- I haven’t worked up the nerves to be in a pool with both of them by myself.
 We also don’t really have a mall in Chicago so I don’t go, but February may give me the surge to drive to the suburbs.